mislavkovac/tryhackme/README.md

 And we got the third ingredient!

 That's it we solve this CTF.
-You can find this CTF by TryHackMe on link: https://tryhackme.com/room/picklerick
+You can find this CTF by TryHackMe on link: https://tryhackme.com/room/picklerick If you liked this writeup please consider supporting me on link in supporting section on the right side of your screen.
+Thanks in advance.